Gang (film): Cast

-Development
+Production

-Director Mazhar Khan had started the project in 1990 which faced years of delays due to his ill-health.
-Amjad Khan was cast as the villain but replaced by his brother Imtiaz Khan after his death in 1992.
-Khan revived the project which was nearing completion in 1998 but later died on 16 September 1998 due to kidney failure, thus keeping the production work on hold.
+Director Mazhar Khan had started the project in 1989 which faced years of delays due to his ill-health, scheduling issues and casting changes.
+Vinod Mehra was part of the cast when the film was launched but died in 1990.
+Amjad Khan was cast as the main villain but replaced by his brother Imtiaz Khan after his death in 1992.
+Mazhar Khan died on 16 September 1998 due to kidney failure, thus keeping the remaining production work on hold.
 However, in 1999, Mashkoor Chowdhry, the assistant worked on the film's remaining direction, technical aspects and leftover production.

 Soundtrack

 The music of this movie was mainly composed by Anu Malik.
 R. D. Burman composed only one track, Chhodke Na Jana, sung by Asha Bhosle, for the film.
 But since the movie faced late release and his death, Mazhar Khan signed in Anu Malik for the composition.
 It can be noted that Anu Malik used some bits of the background score composed by Burman, of the movie, Caravan for the song Dil Hai Bechain in the late composer's remembrance.
 All of the songs are written by Javed Akhtar.